KaiHsiangHu/iNEXT.beta3D/README.md

 \[0, 1\] interval into equal-spaced sub-intervals to obtain the AUC value.
 Default is `FDcut_number = 30`.
 If more accurate integration is desired, then use a larger integer.
 Run the following code to perform FD analysis.
-The output is similar to that of taxonomic diversity and thus is omitted; see later graphical display of the output.
+The output data frame is similar to that based on abundance data and thus is omitted; see later graphical display of the output.

 ``` r
 # Abundance data